-Students apply and extend their knowledge and skills developed in Areas of Study 1 and/or 2 to investigate a question related to brain function and/or psychological development.
+Students select and evaluate a recent discovery, finding, innovation, issue, advance or case study linked to the knowledge and skills developed in Area of Study 1 and/or Area of Study 2.
 Students analyse the scientific evidence that underpins the research in response to a question of interest.
 They then communicate the findings of their research investigation and explain the psychological concepts, outline contemporary research and present conclusions based on the evidence.

-11PSY2
+UNIT 2 11PSY2

-HOW DO EXTERNAL FACTORS INFLUENCE BEHAVIOUR AND MENTAL PROCESSES?
+HOW DO INTERNAL AND EXTERNAL FACTORS INFLUENCE BEHAVIOUR AND MENTAL PROCESSES?